 Fall colors in Ohio are breathtaking.
 Indeed, fall in the right park can appeal to all of your senses — from the earthy, fresh smell of leaves to the crunchy sound of your steps on fallen foliage.
 Most of all, you know it’s truly autumn when the air feels crisp and the trees change from bright green to yellow to eventually deep red and purple.
-In Columbus, you can expect fall color to reach its peak in October, but in full bloom throughout November.
+In Ohio, you can expect fall color to reach its peak in October, but in full bloom throughout November.

 The best trees to see are the red maple, sugar maple, sassafras, sweet gum, dogwood and sumac.
-You can see a wide range of trees and foliage throughout the state’s parks, including these five top spots:
+You can see a wide range of trees and foliage throughout the state’s parks, including these 25 top spots:

-Metro Parks for Fall Colors
+Metro and State Parks for Fall Colors